mikegloudemans/alzheimers-parkinsons-colocalization/README.md

 ## Contact

-For any questions about this pipeline or about the colocalization-related analyses for this project, please contact Mike Gloudemans (mgloud@stanford.edu).
+For any questions about this pipeline, obtaining specific data files, or any colocalization-related analyses for this project, please contact Mike Gloudemans (mgloud@stanford.edu).
 I'll be glad to help you get these analyses up and running!